daymunc/daymunc_website/content/committees/UNESCO.md

     weight: 8

 ---
-## UNESCO
+## UNEA

 ---

 Committee Topics:

+I. Restoring the Sustainability of Earth's Oceans, Seas, and Freshwater Ecosystems

+II.
+Protection of the Environment in Areas Susceptible to Displacing Persons

 Committee Documents:
 Background Guide for DAYMUNC is available here

 ### Staff: